intelsdi-x/snap/docs/METRICS.md

 # Snap Metrics

-A metric in snap has the following fields.
+A metric in Snap has the following fields.

 * Namespace `[]core.NamespaceElement`
  * Uniquely identifies the metric